This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Persistent unilateral tinnitus with or without vertigo, hearing loss or other symptoms may sometimes represent acoustic neuroma, and certainly warrants investigation.
 However, acoustic neuroma is a benign and slow-growing tumour which does not require investigation via a 2WW pathway.
 It is also rare: only 2% of patients with unilateral tinnitus and sensorineural hearing loss are found to have an acoustic neuroma on MRI.

 Audiology referrals should be sent to Chime Audiology as paper referrals as this service is not provided on e-Referral Service:

 e-Referral Service Selection

-This guideline has been signed off by the Eastern Locality on behalf of NEW Devon CCG.
+This guideline has been signed off on behalf of the NHS Devon Clinical Commissioning Group.